New guidance for treating your psoriasis

 Your patient navigator can help you prep for this conversation.

 Q: Do the guidelines tell my doctor what to do?

 Alan Menter, M.D., is one of the two co-chairs of the guidelines team.
-He’s chair of the Division of Dermatology and director of the Dermatology Residency Program at Baylor University Medical Center in Dallas, plus he received an NPF Lifetime Achievement Award in 2013.
+He is the chair of the Division of Dermatology and director of the Dermatology Residency Program at Baylor University Medical Center in Dallas.
+He received an NPF Lifetime Achievement Award in 2013.
 Menter says that the guidelines do not tell doctors how to treat their patients.
 They do not define the standard of care or take the place of the conversations you should be having with your doctor about your treatment plan.

 Instead, the guidelines provide an education.
 “Thanks to these guidelines, your health care provider now has the clinical evidence of the past 10 years, including biologic treatments and the latest findings on comorbidities, at his or her fingertips,” Menter says.
 “You can learn this, too.
 You should work in partnership with your doctor to find the treatment that works for you and that you want to do.”

 Q: Are there other resources where I can learn more?

-A: Check back for webinars and interviews with the experts involved in developing the treatment guidelines and on related topics.
-For example, don’t miss a free health webinar called “Biologics Update” posted on April 18, 2019.
+A: Check back for our free webinars, podcasts and interviews with the experts involved in developing the treatment guidelines and on related topics.
+For example, the webinar “Biologics Update” (posted on April 18, 2019).

 "Spotlight on Phototherapy: A Guidelines Discussion" (Dec.
 3, 2019)